TravisWheelerLab/sufr/sufr/README.md

 * a fully sorted suffix array (SA)
 * an array of the LCP (longest common prefix) for the SA

-The input file is a required positional argument and should be a FASTA/Q-formatted file with one or more sequences.
+The input file is a required positional argument and should be a FASTA/Q-formatted file with one or more sequences, e.g.:

 ```
 $ cat data/inputs/2.fa